Oral treatments for COVID-19 – Prescribing information for GPs

 Introduction

-Both Paxlovid and Lagevrio and now listed on the Pharmaceutical Benefits Scheme (PBS) as Authority Required (Streamlined) items, enabling eligible patients to access these medicines from their local pharmacy where available.
+Two antiviral medicines, Paxlovid (nirmatrelvir plus ritonavir) and Lagevrio (molnupiravir) are listed on the Pharmaceutical Benefits Scheme (PBS) as Authority Required (Streamlined) items, enabling eligible patients to access these medicines from their local pharmacy where available.
+As per the PBS listing, treatment with Lagevrio "must be for use when nirmatrelvir (&) ritonavir is contraindicated".

-Not everyone who tests positive for COVID-19 will tratment with oral antivirals.
+Not everyone who tests positive for COVID-19 will need treatment with oral antivirals.
 GPs are well placed to make decisions with their patients on the appropriateness of these medicines to treat COVID-19 based on the person’s individual risk for disease progression, medical history, current medicines, age and COVID-19 vaccination status − including time since vaccination.
+See individual listing for each medicine for further information on eligibility and prescribing.

-A COVID-positive person will not be able to attend in person to collect these medicines.
+To reduce spread of COVID-19, a person who has tested positive for the virus should not attend in person to collect these medicines.
 Alternate collection or delivery will need to be arranged.
 You can now check which pharmacies stock each of these medicines.

-Telehealth consultations will be sufficient in many cases to determine if treatment is appropriate, including via normal after-hours medical deputising services (see information on MBS phone items below).
+Telehealth consultations will be sufficient in many cases to determine if treatment is appropriate, including via normal after-hours medical deputising services.
 It is recommended medical deputising GPs and nurse practitioners work in partnership with the usual treating GP or physician to determine if treatment is appropriate.

 A prescription needs to be issued for the medicine to be administered.
 When medicines have been pre-placed in RACFs and ACCHOs, the recommendation for recording and dispensing prescriptions is to follow the same process for other orders when medicines that are held in stock are issued (for example, antibiotics).
 Some RACFs and ACCHOs will do this differently, and how prescriptions are handled, and the medicines allocated, will depend on the local processes in place, and local state or territory requirements.